 Respondents to Forestry Commission surveys were asked to report on volumes certified.
-78% of private sector softwood removals in 2013 were from certified sources, the highest percentage to date (Table 2.28).
+73% of private sector softwood removals in 2014 were from certified sources (Table 2.28).
 The percentage of private sector softwood removals that are certified has fluctuated over recent years, reflecting a general reduction in the level of certification amongst smaller estates and an increase in production from larger estates.

-As nearly all removals from Forestry Commission, Natural Resources Wales and Forest Service woodland are certified, this equates to around 88% of all softwood removals in 2013 from certified sources.
+As nearly all removals from Forestry Commission, Natural Resources Wales and Forest Service woodland are certified, this equates to around 84% of all softwood removals in 2014 from certified sources.

-83% of sawmills' roundwood consumption in 2013 was certified.
-For round fencing manufacturers, 55% of total softwood consumption was certified.
+80% of sawmills' roundwood consumption in 2014 was certified.
+For round fencing manufacturers, 69% of total softwood consumption was certified.